 Large Smoothfoam shapes are a great foundation for acrylic mosaics.
 Paint clear tiles in your favorite colors for a fantastic wallhanging like this star I made for the Fourth of July.
 Visit my blog for all the details.

-Smoothfoam’s new ruled wreath forms make it easy to alternate various types of fabric strips, so the colors and textures are nice and even all the way around.
-Come over to my blog to see how I made this American flag wreath using burlap and denim scraps.
+Smoothfoam’s new ruled wreath forms make it easy to alternate various types of fabric strips, so the colors and textures are nice and even all the way around this DIY flag wreath.
+Come over to my blog to learn how to make a denim and burlap American flag wreath using burlap and denim scraps.
 Check out how I distressed the Smoothfoam star shapes, too!